Pentagon chief urges end to island-building in South China Sea

 "I want to empathize that the U.S. has been selectively mute on individual countries that have selectively occupied China's islands and reefs, but have made irresponsible remarks on the construction activities that are lawful, fair and reasonable within China’s scope of sovereignty," ministry spokeswoman Hua Chunying said at a regular briefing on Thursday.

-"The Chinese people can make their own judgment.
+"The Chinese people can make their own judgement.
 No one has the right to tell China what to do," she added.

 U.S. officials say China has added some 2,000 acres (800 hectares) to five outposts in the Spratlys, including 1,500 acres since the start of this year.